agnostk/nasa-space-activity/README.md

   <img src="docs/mosaic.png" alt="Image generated with the Mosaic Generator app."/>
 </p>

-> Image generated with the Mosaic Generator app.
+> Example of image generated with the Mosaic Generator app.

 ---